artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ### Who crashed 1507 computers in a single day?

 This is an homage to one of the classic hacker films, [Hackers][hackers movie] (1995).
-The main protagonist, alias of __Zero Cool__ (hint: this is the flag), crashed 1,507 computers at the tender age of 11, causing a 7-point drop in the New York Stock Exchange.
+The main protagonist, alias __Zero Cool__ (hint: this is the flag), crashed 1,507 computers at the tender age of 11, causing a 7-point drop in the New York Stock Exchange.

 Hackers is a definite must-watch classic, but I think [Sneakers][sneakers movie] (1992) is the better 1990s hacker movie.